 - 8 Driving Theory Test FAQs

-In order to gain your Driving Theory Test certificate, you are required to pass both aspects of the test – the Hazard Perception and Theory Test questions.
-If you fail either of these sections it is necessary to take the whole test again – so preparation is key.
+In order to gain your driving theory test certificate, you are required to pass both aspects of the test – the theory test questions and hazard perception section.
+If you fail either of these, it is necessary to take the whole test again – so preparation is key.

-The Driving Theory Test questions are based on information from 3 books: The Highway Code, Driving – the essential skills and Know your traffic signs.
+The driving theory test questions are based on information from three books: The Highway Code, Driving – the Essential Skills and Know Your Traffic Signs.